Traveling to Barcelona? Here is everything you need to know, including what to do, where to stay and eat in Barcelona.

 Start with wandering along charming path, El Viaducto dels Enamorats, while listening to Spanish tunes and enjoying flamenco dance masterfully delivered by street performers.
 Then venture to Passeig de las Palmeras and Austria Gardens for a nice walk among big trees and unusual columns.
-But above all, make sure to enjoy incredible views of Barcelona from beautiful main terrace in the heart of Park Güell.
+But above all, make sure to enjoy stunning views of Barcelona from a beautiful main terrace in the heart of Park Güell.

 Enjoy Beach Life

 If you travel to Barcelona in winter, then you can surely skip this part.
 A summer visit, however, is all about beaches and beach activities on the shore of the Balearic Sea.
 With the most popular summer destinations just 15 minutes away from the center of Barcelona, a perfect summer vacation is guaranteed.
 Some of the best beaches to soak up the sun and swim in the sea include Barceloneta Beach, Sant Miquel, Sant Sebastià, Somorrostro, Nova Icària, and Mar Bella.